Loumiakas/practice_vm/README.md

     has logic to validate implementation of ***is_odd(x)***.
 3. If test fails, AssertionError will be issued, detailing mismatches between expected and actual output of the function.

+#### Using 'gist' executable script
+1. Gist is used for conveniently storing snippets of code or files in Github's gist page.
+2. In order to use the gist, you must first login to the Github account using your credentials by using command `gist --login`
+3. Once logged in, you are able to upload any file to the remote gist location on Github with `gist <filename>`
+4. Browse uploaded gists by navigating to the https://gist.github.com in your browser.

+#### Updating vagrant scripts
+1. When updates are available on Github page, it is possible to update local project area with those changes.
+In order to do that, we must pull latest changes from git repository and provision VM using new script logic defined in the Vagrantfile.
+2. Open ***Git Bash*** application.
+3. Navigate to ***practice_vm*** directory.
+4. Pull remote changes from Github with `git pull`.
+5. Re-provision VM using `vagrant provision`.
+6. Wait for the process to finish.
+7. You should now have an up-to-date VM.